-As with many aspects of wholesaling, there is great variation as to what individual wholesalers will require of buyers.
+As with many aspects of buying wholesale, there is great variation as to what individual wholesalers will require of buyers.
 If your local wholesaler demands a large minimum order or other unhelpful conditions from you, it makes obvious sense to visit other wholesalers until you find one that best suits your needs.

 Some wholesalers don’t even insist that you take the whole ‘batch’ (the groupings of goods that wholesalers put together to sell on) so you are able to pick and choose exactly how much of a particular product you need.

 So, if you are afraid of approaching your wholesaler, the message is don’t be.
 The difference between wholesalers and retailers is less than you may think.
 You may have to jump through a few more hoops for your supplier but, essentially, both want your business – the vital difference being that wholesalers will cost you vastly less money.